West Asian Food

 A meal in ancient Nineveh (about 700 BC)

-October 2016 - The people of West Asia traditionally divided themselves into two groups who had very different eating and drinking habits, and who thought of themselves as enemies, even though they also traded with each other all the time.
+March 2017 - The people of West Asia traditionally divided themselves into two groups who had very different eating and drinking habits, and who thought of themselves as enemies, even though they also traded with each other all the time.
 One group lived in the river valleys and on the plains, the flat land, and they were farmers.
 They lived mainly on wheat and barley, made into flat bread (like pita bread or pizza) or porridge.
 They also ate a lot of lentils and chickpeas (garbanzo beans), which they made into falafel and hummus.
 They ate apples and figs. These valley people drank beer, made out of their grain, and wine, made from grapes.

 The other group lived up in the hills, and they were shepherds and goatherds.
 They ate a lot of cheese and yogurt and roasted mutton, and they drank milk and fermented (alcoholic) milk drinks more than beer or wine.
 They traded their cheese to the valley people for wheat and barley for their bread, and for beans.
 Many hill people also gathered chestnuts from the forests there, and if anything happened to the wheat and barley - a drought or a storm or a war - even the valley people were happy to climb the hills to pick chestnuts.

 The Oldest Cuisine in the World : Cooking in Mesopotamia, by Jean Bottero (2004).
 A whole history of food, with some recipes (but basically not a cookbook).

 Find Out About Mesopotamia: What Life Was Like in Ancient Sumer, Babylon and Assyria, by Lorna Oakes (2004).

 Ancient Egyptians and Their Neighbors: An Activity Guide, by Marian Broida (1999).
 Not just Egypt!
 Includes simple recipes from the Sumerians, the Babylonians, the Hittites, and the Nubians.